 And when you pick a cloth that cloth would have a specific color, size, and fabric (which are the properties of that cloth).

 In the same way, in VBA, there are objects which are structured in a hierarchy.

 VBA Object Model (Hierarchy)

-In Excel Application, when you open a workbook and, in that workbook, you have a worksheet (or multiple worksheets) and in that worksheet, you have cells and a range of cells.
+In Excel Application, when you open a workbook, in that workbook, you have a worksheet (or multiple worksheets) and in that worksheet, you have cells and a range of cells.

 Excel’s Hierarchy starts with itself Excel Application and below is the structure that defines this hierarchy:

-Let’s say if you want to refer to a workbook the code you have write should be like:
+Let’s say if you want to refer to a workbook the code you have written should be like this: